Michigan State Spartans men's ice hockey: Danton Cole era

 On April 11, 2017, Danton Cole was named head coach at Michigan State University.
 In Cole first season, 2017–18, the Spartans finished last in the Big Ten and were swept in a three-game series in the conference tournament by Ohio State.
 The next season, MSU once again finished last in the Big Ten and were swept by Notre Dame in the conference tournament.
 In 2019–20, the Spartans started the season strong and swept Michigan for the first time in Cole's tenure.
 However, the performances fell off and they finished sixth in the conference before being swept by Michigan in the Big Ten Tournament.

 On April 12, 2022, he was fired by Michigan State.
 During five seasons as head coach, he led the Spartans to a 58–101–12 record.

 Adam Nightingale era

 On May 3, 2022, Adam Nightingale was named head coach at Michigan State University.
+During the 2022–23 season, in his first season with the Spartans, he led the team to an 18–18–2 record and the semifinals of the 2023 Big Ten tournament.
+On March 4, 2023, in the second game of the quarterfinals, Michigan State won their first Big Ten tournament game.
+This was their first win in 15 all-time games in the tournament for the Spartans.
+Michigan State won the series, and advanced to the semifinals for the first time in program history.

+During the 2023–24 season, he led the Spartans to a 25–10–3 record, and the program's first Big Ten Conference regular season championship and Big Ten Tournament championship in program history.
+On March 7, 2024, he signed a five-year contract extension with Michigan State.